Ludo-lab/micropython-zacwire/rp2/readme.md

 This use two state machines:

-* The first one (`sm0`) reports the low pulses durations out of the TSic.
+* The first one (`sm0`) raises an IRQ when it reports the low pulses durations out of the TSic.
+These pulses are stored in a buffer array `buf`.
 * The second state machine (`sm1`) raises an IRQ when it detects a high pulse longer than ~5 ms, which only happens in between temperature readings.
-* The callback to that IRQ starts a DMA transfer which will copy the next twenty pulse durations reported by `sm0` and write them to a buffer array `dmabuf`.
-It also schedules the decoding of `dmabuf` into a temperature reading
+* The callback to that IRQ saves a copy of `buf` to another buffer array `savedbuf`.
+It also schedules the decoding of `savedbuf` into a temperature reading.

 ## Usage